Evidence of cosmic-ray acceleration up to sub-PeV energies in the supernova remnant IC 443

 {\it Systematic uncertainties.} --- The systematic uncertainty in the source location is primarily attributed to the pointing error, which is approximately $0.04^{\circ}$ for WCDA and $0.03^{\circ}$ for KM2A \cite{2024ApJS..271...25C}.
 The systematic uncertainty on the source size is mainly due to the uncertainties of the PSF, and is estimated to be about $0.05^{\circ}$ (for $R_{39}$) for WCDA and $0.08^{\circ}$ (for $R_{39}$) for KM2A \cite{2024ApJS..271...25C}.
 Regarding the flux measurements, the systematic uncertainties on the absolute flux are estimated to be about $9.6\%$ for WCDA \cite{2023Sci...380.1390L} and $7\%$ for KM2A \cite{2021ChPhC..45b5002A}, due mainly to various kinds of model assumptions of the Monte Carlo simulation.
 The uncertainties of the diffuse $\gamma$-ray background and Geminga halo would affect the measurements of IC 433.
 Comparison of the results between the fittings assuming a fixed diffuse background \cite{2025PhRvL.134h1002C} and a free diffuse background gives only slight impacts on the flux measurements of C1.
 Using the gas map from gas surveys as diffuse template results in very minor changes of the results of both C0 and C1.
 While the detailed analysis of the Geminga halo will be published elsewhere, we study the impact on IC 443 due to the uncertainty of the morphology assumption of the Geminga halo, and find again the main impacts are on fluxes of source C1 for $E>20$ TeV.
-See Sec.
-II and Fig.~\ref{fig:SED_sys} in the {\tt Supplemental Material} for more details.
+See Fig.~S2 of the {\tt Supplemental Material} for more details.
 The total systematic uncertainties on the SEDs are added in quadrature to the statistical ones and are shown by black errorbars in Fig.~\ref{fig:SED_LHAASO}.

 {\it Discussion.} --- The LHAASO source C0 is morphologically consistent with the Fermi-LAT compact source with $\pi^0$-decay signature.
-The spectrum also nicely connect with that of Fermi-LAT (see Sec.
-IV and Table~\ref{tab:flux_fermi} in the {\tt Supplemental Material} which includes Refs.~\cite{2013arXiv1303.3514A,2020ApJS..247...33A,2023arXiv230712546B} for the re-analysis of Fermi-LAT data), suggesting that it is very likely to be the high energy counterpart of the Fermi-LAT source.
+The spectrum also nicely connect with that of Fermi-LAT (see Table~S3 of the {\tt Supplemental Material} for the re-analysis of Fermi-LAT data), suggesting that it is very likely to be the high energy counterpart of the Fermi-LAT source.
 The wide-band $\gamma$-ray emission can be modelled with a hadronic model.
 The proton spectrum around the SNR is parameterized as a broken power-law distribution with an exponential cutoff